GOUHFI: a novel contrast- and resolution-agnostic segmentation tool for Ultra-High Field MRI: Abstract

 \section{Abstract}

 Recently, Ultra-High Field MRI (UHF-MRI) has become more available and one of the best tools to study the brain for neuroscientists.
-One common step in quantitative neuroimaging is to segment the brain into several regions, which has been done using software packages like \fss{} or \fsv{}.
+One common step in quantitative neuroimaging is to segment the brain into several regions, which has been done using software packages like \fss{}, \fsv{} or \sys{}.
 However, the differences between UHF-MRI and 1.5T or 3T images are such that the automatic segmentation techniques optimized at these field strengths usually produce unsatisfactory segmentation results for UHF images.
-It has been particularly challenging to perform region-based quantitative analyses as typically done with 1.5-3T data, considerably limiting the potential of UHF-MRI.
+Thus, it has been particularly challenging to perform region-based quantitative analyses as typically done with 1.5-3T data, considerably limiting the potential of UHF-MRI until now.
 Ultimately, this underscores the crucial need for developing new automatic segmentation techniques designed to handle UHF images.
 Hence, we propose a novel Deep Learning (DL)-based segmentation technique called \go{}: Generalized and Optimized segmentation tool for Ultra-High Field Images, designed to segment UHF images of various contrasts and resolutions.\\ For training, we used a total of 206 label maps from four datasets acquired at 3T, 7T and 9.4T.
 In contrast to most DL strategies, we used a previously proposed domain randomization approach, where synthetic images generated from the 206 label maps were used for training a 3D U-Net.
-This approach enables the DL model to become contrast-agnostic. \go{} was tested on seven different datasets and compared to existing techniques like \fsv{} and \ceb{}.\\ \go{} was able to the segment six contrasts and seven resolutions tested at 3T, 7T and 9.4T.
-Average Dice-Sørensen Similarity Coefficient (DSC) scores of 0.87, 0.84, 0.91 were computed against the ground truth segmentations at 3T, 7T and 9.4T, respectively.
-Moreover, \go{} demonstrated impressive resistance to the typical inhomogeneities observed at UHF-MRI, making it a new powerful segmentation tool that allows to apply the usual quantitative analysis pipelines also at UHF.\\ Ultimately, \go{} is a promising new segmentation tool, being the first of its kind proposing a contrast- and resolution-agnostic alternative for UHF-MRI without requiring fine-tuning or retraining, making it the forthcoming alternative for neuroscientists working with UHF-MRI or even lower field strengths.
+This approach enables the DL model to become contrast-agnostic. \go{} was tested on seven different datasets and compared to existing techniques like \fsv{}, \sys{} and \ceb{}.\\ \go{} was able to the segment six contrasts and seven resolutions tested at 3T, 7T and 9.4T.
+Average Dice-Sørensen Similarity Coefficient (DSC) scores of 0.90, 0.90 and 0.93 were computed against the ground truth segmentations at 3T, 7T and 9.4T, respectively.
+These results demonstrated \go{'s} superior performance to competing approaches at each resolution and contrast level tested.
+Moreover, \go{} demonstrated impressive resistance to the typical inhomogeneities observed at UHF-MRI, making it a new powerful segmentation tool allowing the usual quantitative analysis pipelines performed at lower fields to be applied also at UHF.\\ Ultimately, \go{} is a promising new segmentation tool, being the first of its kind proposing a contrast- and resolution-agnostic alternative for UHF-MRI without requiring fine-tuning or retraining, making it the forthcoming alternative for neuroscientists working with UHF-MRI or even lower field strengths.